SAP-samples/teched2025-CA162/exercises/ex3/README.md

 - Again, we compute an aggregation: the sum of all user IDs.
 - This time, the condition is the opposite:
   - The user does **not** have measure values for the condition.
-  - The condition remains the same: `last log on date = 0`.
+  - The condition remains the same: `LASTLOGONDATETIME = null`.
 - This gives us the second bar: users who **have** logged in.

 ![Alt text](images/loggedon_users.png)